-While the use of risk-reducing surgery has generally been advocated for women at high genetic risk,^{2, 41} there is some evidence^{42, 43} from observational studies that it may also be associated with a decreased risk of for women at average or unknown genetic risk.
-Bilateral salpingooophorectomy (BSO) is associated with reduced risk of ovarian cancer in women at average and high risk of disease; however, the risk reduction is not 100 percent, and has been associated with potential risks and side effects including: early menopause, osteoporosis, cardiovascular disease, and increased overall mortality.^{2, 44} Bilateral salpingectomy, even with ovarian retention, may be effective in preventing ovarian cancer as there are subtypes postulated to arise in the fallopian tubes.
-Salpingectomy may allow high-risk women to delay removal of the ovaries, and when performed during a planned hysterectomy, may reduce risk for average-risk women.^{2, 45, 46} Based on evidence of the distal fallopian tube epithelium as the site of origin for at least some cancers the Society for Gynecologic Oncology (SGO) and the American Congress of Obstetricians and Gynecologists (ACOG) have issued statements recommending consideration of opportunistic bilateral salpingectomy to reduce ovarian cancer mortality in the general population.^{2, 47, 48} Tubal ligation and hysterectomy have also been associated with reduced risk of ovarian cancer; however, no groups have recommended these procedures as prevention strategies.^{2, 49}
+Risk-reducing surgery, such as bilateral salpingo-oopherectomy (BSO), has generally been advocated for women at high genetic risk,^{2,45} and some evidence^{46,47} from observational studies suggests that it may also be associated with a decreased risk of ovarian cancer for women at average or unknown genetic risk.
+The risk reduction conferred, however, is not 100 percent, and has been associated with side effects and potential risks including: early menopause, osteoporosis, cardiovascular disease, and increased overall mortality.^{2, 48} Bilateral salpingectomy, even with ovarian retention, may be effective in preventing ovarian cancer as there are subtypes postulated to arise in the fallopian tubes.
+Salpingectomy may allow high-risk women to delay removal of the ovaries, and when performed during a planned hysterectomy, may reduce risk for average-risk women.^{2, 49, 50} Based on evidence of the distal fallopian tube epithelium as the site of origin for at least some cancers the Society for Gynecologic Oncology (SGO) and the American Congress of Obstetricians and Gynecologists (ACOG) have issued statements recommending consideration of opportunistic bilateral salpingectomy to reduce ovarian cancer mortality in the general population.^{2, 51, 52} Tubal ligation and hysterectomy have also been associated with reduced risk of ovarian cancer; however, no groups have recommended these procedures as prevention strategies.^{2, 53}

-In addition to surgical intervention, hormone-modulating prescription drugs such as oral contraceptives have been investigated for prevention of ovarian cancer.^{2, 30} The SGO has stated that appropriate counseling about side effects and contraindications for oral contraceptive use can allow patients to weigh the risks and benefits of their use for cancer prevention.50 Of note, a 2013 systematic review for the AHRQ Effective Healthcare Program did not find sufficient evidence to recommend oral contraceptive use only for the purpose of primary prevention of ovarian cancer.51
+In addition to surgical intervention, hormone-modulating prescription drugs such as oral contraceptives have been investigated for prevention of ovarian cancer.^{2, 34} The SGO has stated that appropriate counseling about side effects and contraindications for oral contraceptive use can allow patients to weigh the risks and benefits of their use for cancer prevention.54 Of note, a 2013 systematic review for the AHRQ Effective Healthcare Program did not find sufficient evidence to recommend oral contraceptive use for the sole purpose of ovarian cancer prevention.55 newly diagnosed ovarian cancer undergo primary staging and debulking surgery to remove as much of the visible tumor as possible.
+This surgery may include hysterectomy, BSO, and omentectomy.^{1, 32} Younger patients with early (stage I or II) and/or low-risk tumors who wish to preserve fertility may opt for unilateral salpingo-oophorectomy.1 Survival is improved for women with complete tumor resection.
+In cases where total resection is not possible or contraindicated, neoadjuvant chemotherapy can reduce tumor size and facilitate later resection.
+Most women respond well to initial treatment; however, the majority will experience recurrence of the disease, requiring a cycle of repeated surgeries and chemotherapy cycles.^{1, 2} Care delivered within high-volume hospitals and by gynecologic oncologists has been associated with guideline-adherent treatment and improved survival.^{2, 56-58}